HSV Maloo: United Kingdom

 In 2011 the E Series Maloo started to be exported to the United Kingdom under Vauxhall's performance division VXR as the Vauxhall Maloo with a LS3 engine at 317 kW.
-In 2017 the Vauxhall VXR8 Maloo LSA was introduced with the same 6.2-litre supercharged LSA producing 400 kW and 671 Nm.
+In 2017 the Vauxhall VXR8 Maloo LSA was introduced with the 6.2-litre supercharged LSA producing 400 kW and 671 Nm.

 Concepts

 In 2001 Holden Special Vehicles produced the Maloo-based concept car 'HSV HRT Maloo'.
 The HRT Maloo concept had a Callaway tuned 6.2-litre LS6 engine at 350 kW, 20-inch wheels and a wider body.

 In 2003 the 'HSV Maloo Cab Chassis' concept was shown at the 2003 Australian International Motor Show, it was powered by a LS1 producing 260 kW.
 It was a cab chassis model based on the Holden One Tonner.